OlafRadicke/daytona_beach/README.md

 DAYTONA_BEACH
 =============

-A experimental repo for SOAP, TOFU and ArgoCD-Workflow exercises and games.
+A experimental repo for SOPS, TOFU and ArgoCD-Workflow exercises and experience.

 - [DAYTONA\_BEACH](#daytona_beach)
 	- [EXTERNAL DOKU](#external-doku)